cslarsen/csl.name/_posts/2011-03-03-palindromes-gettysburg-shakespeare.markdown

 foreigner I did not have any US worker's visa, and they were too small to have any time and money to spend on getting me one.)

 Anyway, there are many algorithms for doing this.
 Mine is just based on a brute force scan of the text.
-I see I claim that the running time is linear on the average input, but quadratic in the worst case (I haven't double-checked this).
+I see I claim that the running time is linear on the average input and quadratic in the worst case.
+Update: Today I would have used the word *in practice* instead of *on average*, because there really is nothing fancy about this code (except that it's a bit cute).

 {% highlight C++ %}
 /*